stanfordpython/python-handouts/installing-python.md

 ## Configuring Virtual Environment

-*Note: If you're using Windows, read through the OS X / Linux instructions below, and then use the Windows-specific installation instructions at the bottom of this section.

-### On Mac OS X and Linux
+The following instructions apply to Mac OS X and Linux.

 Next, we'll install `virtualenvwrapper`.
 This third-party software allows for the creation of isolated Python environments, so there is no conflict in the event that you maintain multiple Python installations on your device.
 You will need to grant root privileges to the installation script (thus the `sudo`), so you may need to enter your password.
-On Windows, ig

 Note: `virtualenvwrapper` only works with `bash`, `ksh`, and `zsh`.